awojaczek-security/SOC-Incident-Analysis_Labs/SOC137 - Malicious File_Script Download Attempt/00_README/README.md

 Every alert must be properly verified.
 As SOC analysts, we must remain vigilant and approach each investigation in an orderly and methodical manner.

 This laboratory training gave us the following skills:
-- it strengthened our skills in using online tools such as AbusedIPDB, VirusTotal an MalwareURL.
+- it strengthened our skills in using online tools such as VirusTotal and Hybrid-Analysis
-- learning a new attack method - IDOR and how to detect and eliminate it
+- learning a new attack method - Macros VBA
 - detecting threats
 - gathering information about threats
 - documenting incident response